shineli1984/Control.Foldl/README.md

 # How
 ## Compose existing folds

-To come up a new fold base on existing folds (in this example calculating averge of an array of numbers), first, write the algorithm in a curried function.
+To come up a new fold base on existing folds (in this example calculating average of an array of numbers), first, write the algorithm in a curried function.
 ```js
 // instead of (sum, length) => ...
 const avgAlgorithm = sum => length =>